 #These are activities with over 50 percent of total emissions from process emissions, high emissions intensity and a high leakage risk classification in Table 8-1.

-The activities are coke calcining under the NAICS code 324199, activities under the NAICS code 325311, activites under the NAICS code 327310, and the activities under the NAICS code 327410.
+The activities are coke calcining under the NAICS code 324199, activities under the NAICS code 325311, activities under the NAICS code 327310, and the activities under the NAICS code 327410.

+Table 9-2a: Cap Adjustment Factor Modifier and Alternate Cap Adjustment Factor Modifier for Manufacturing Decarbonization Incentive Allocation.